Blue Mosque Sultan Ahmed Mezquita in Istanbul:

 Find Hotels in Istanbul.

-It is called the Blue Mosque because of the blue tiles that cover the interior.
+The mosque is called the Blue Mosque because of the blue tiles that cover the interior.
 There are more than 20,000 handmade ceramic tiles in tulip designs, just on the lower level.
 The upper levels have a lot of blue stained glass windows.
 It is a bit dark in there, despite all the hanging chandeliers.
 Everything in this Ottoman style mosque combined gives it a warm cozy feel, despite it’s largesse.
 It’s hard to describe, but you feel like it’s just you and God, unaware of the thousands that might be beside you.
 I highly recommend checking it out if you get a chance to visit the wonderful city of Istanbul.
 There is a bazaar to the rear of the mosque and if you like high end gear, make sure to check it out, they have great quality knock-offs, better than at the Grand Bazaar :-).
 It was quite a nice discovery for us.
 The shops, both outside and inside, rival the ones at any fancy mall.
 The goods are designer imitations, but of really high quality.
 I bought my sister a “Louis Vuitton” bag that looks just as good today as when l got it and she still gets compliments.
 I wish l’d bought more stuff to be honest.

 What do you think?
 Does the Blue Mosque sound like a place you would like to visit?
 Is Istanbul and a visit to the Blue Mosque in Sultanahmet on your short list?